massma/teacher-learner-wellbeing/website-src/instructions/index.md

 ---
-title: Facilitators Instructions' for "Considering the Whole Self in Teaching and Learning"
+title: Facilitators' Instructions for "Considering the Whole Self in Teaching and Learning"
 ---

 ### Layout